Uspizig/SensePuck/README.md

 ## Testing for Performance

-At the heart of SenseLoRaCam's design is a commitment to reliability and performance.
-To ensure that SenseLoRaCam stands up to real-world demands, we subjected it to testing under use conditions.
+At the heart of SensePuck's design is a commitment to reliability and performance.
+To ensure that SensePuck stands up to real-world demands, we subjected it to testing under use conditions.

 ## License